-Jon returned to the road in 2017 with his brand new tour Old Man which has seen him perform over one-hundred shows to sell out audiences and has received rave reviews.
+Jon has been on the road with his tour Old Man which has rave reviews, and is available on DVD here.
 Jon’s brand new show for Dave, Ultimate Worrier, began airing in May.

 Jonathan Ross has been one of the UK’s most popular TV presenters since making his debut in 1987 with Channel 4’s The Last Resort with Jonathan Ross and has never looked back.
 After fronting eighteen series of Friday Night with Jonathan Ross on BBC One he will be completing the tenth series of The Jonathan Ross Show on ITV this year.
 Jonathan has interviewed everyone from Madonna to Sir David Attenborough.
 The presenter has won no fewer than five BAFTA Awards as well as four TRIC Awards.
 In 2012 Jonathan was awarded a special recognition award at the National Television Awards.

 Jonathan is also one of the country’s leading aficionados in the movie industry; he hosted the BBC’s critically acclaimed Film show for eleven years from 1999 - 2010.